LittleBigRefresh/Docs/Docs/topics/index.md

 ### Patching

 This is where we put our patching guides.
-If you'd like to connect to LittleBigRefresh, this is the place to go!
+If you'd like to connect to Bonsai, this is the place to go!

 ### Discord